fuhrmanator/cleanblog/_posts/2019-08-07-CoChange-DSM-Moose.md

 > Note, this is not really a consistent CSV format, since the number of columns can vary at each line.

-We can see that in at commit `9a300b2` the files `src/ClientNoFactoryMain.java` and `src/no_factory/ProductA.java` were committed together, meaning there was a co-change link.
+We can see that at commit `9a300b2` the files `src/ClientNoFactoryMain.java` and `src/no_factory/ProductA.java` were committed together, meaning there was a co-change link.
 We can also see that those two files were also implicated in the same commit `908c96e`.

 Commit `544262f` only had a single file committed, so there is no co-change there.